danigm/gitlab-telegram-bot/README.md

 R. Write "shutupbot" in your conversation and the bot won't talk to you anymore

 ## Q. How can I enable the bot in group chats
-R. Write /AUTHMSG instead of AUTHMSG
+R. Write /keyworld instead of keyworld

 # Interesting files